vogamakesmusic/vogamakesmusic.github.io/README.md

 # NOTICE FOR ADMIN SITE
 Ths site is use and only for use by VOGAMUSICRECORDS administrators and VOGAMUSICRECORDS administrators ONLY.
 We state at the bottom of the main page: By using this site, your data will NOT be stored.
 If you are not a member of the VOGAMUSICRECORDS Administration Team, Immediately log out of this account.
+[Apply Here](https://forms.gle/Q651NzDJ36NfCcT6A) for the team.

 # VOGAMUSICRECORDS ADMIN SITE
 We will never share/shell your personal ip address/device details to any third-party companys.